amithsaligrama/expjava/README.md

 Encrypts your message however you want.
 Same as python lettereplacer but taken to the next level.
 ## BinaryConverter
 Converts a decimal integer of your choice to binary.
 Same as python binaryconvertor.
+## DecimaltoAnyBase
+Converts a decimal integer of your choice to any base of your choice.
+Same as python decimaltoanybase but is compatable with bases over 10.